Quantum Kerr Learning

-The property of the kernel function $K$, or more precisely the neural tangent kernel (NTK) $K_\mathrm{H}=K^2$ of the linear model (see SM), plays an important role in the performance of the machine learning algorithm.
-In Fig. \ref{fig:kerstat}, we study the change of the kernel eigenspectra when turning on the Kerr coupling.
-We measure the complexity of the kernel by looking at the kernel effective dimension (number of eigenvalues that are not small, where we set the criterion to be $>10^{-7}$) and the maximal kernel eigenvalues.
-As shown in Fig. 1, we find that generically when we turn on the Kerr coupling towards the non-perturbative regime, the kernel spectra have the tendency to be flatter, inferred from the increasing kernel effective dimension.
+In Fig.~\ref{fig:kerstat}, we study the change of the kernel eigenspectra when turning on the Kerr coupling.
+We measure the complexity of the kernel by looking at the kernel effective dimension (the number of eigenvalues that are not small, where we set the criterion to be $>10^{-7}$).
+Since the kernel is normalized by the diagonal matrix element to be no larger than 1, we define the criterion to be $10^{-7}$ with respect to the norm of the kernel, which is also the numerical accuracy of our calculations.
+As shown in Fig 1, we find that when we turn on the Kerr coupling towards the non-perturbative regime, the kernel spectra have the tendency to be flatter, inferred from the increasing kernel effective dimension.
 This suggests that better performance can be achieved in generic numerical optimization experiments for larger Kerr non-linearity.
-In fact, a flatter spectrum means that the distribution has longer tails towards the higher values of the NTK eigenvalue parameters, which might indicate faster convergence and less generalization error for sufficient alignments.
+In fact, a flatter spectrum means that the distribution has longer tails towards the higher values of the NTK eigenvalue parameters, which might indicate faster convergence and less generalization error for sufficient kernel alignments, the inner product between kernel predictions and the target functions \cite{bordelon2020spectrum,canatar2021spectral,simon2021neural,bahri2021explaining,atanasov2021neural}.

-This tendency could even be observed in the perturbative regime, where the kernel properties are predictable through the perturbation theory.
-We verify the validity of our perturbation theory prediction, comparing to the numerical simulation for truncated Hilbert space dimensions, in Fig. \ref{fig:pert}.
+Analyses of kernel properties suggest that a non-zero $K_{\text{err}}$ might generically lead to better performance in supervised learning tasks.
+Our detailed perturbation analysis for leading order of $K_{\text{err}}$, shown in Supplementary Materials, is well-tested through numerics and provides reasonable predictions in the perturbative regime of $K_{\text{err}}$.
+The perturbation analysis corroborates our findings from numerical simulations -- analytic formulas obtained from the analysis match with numerical simulations of our bosonic quantum systems up to a given truncation.
+In Fig. \ref{fig:pert}, we verify the validity of our perturbation theory prediction by comparing it with the numerical simulation for truncated Hilbert space dimensions. $K_t$ and $K_e$ represent the value of matrix elements obtained from theory and simulations respectively.
+The relative error is negligible in most cases.

+\emph{Supervised Learning and Gradient Descent.---} We next focus on an actual machine learning task to discuss and demonstrate the quantum enhancement achieved by Kerr non-linearity.
+Consider a simple support vector machine model where $(\mathbf{x}_{\tilde{\alpha}},y_{\tilde{\alpha}})$ represent the corresponding input-output pairs. $\tilde{\alpha}$ denotes the index of data from the training set $\mathcal{A}$.
+In a supervised learning setting, while training, a predictive model is developed using $(\mathbf{x}_{\tilde{\alpha}},y_{\tilde{\alpha}})$.
+Subsequently, predictions $({z_\delta })$ can be obtained using this model: